Fluid limit of a distributed ledger model with random delay: Model set up

-Let $\epsilon$ and $N$ be two constants and $t_n=n\epsilon$ for $n\in\mathbb{Z}^*$, and we assume that N vertices arrive simultaneously at each time $t_n$ with $\epsilon$ representing the inter arrival time.
-We call a vertex that arrivals at time $t_n$ an \textit{arrival at $t_n$}.
-We define $\lambda:=N/\epsilon$ which represents the arrival rate of the vertices.
-We assume that each new arriving vertex independently chooses its duration of POW from the set $\{h_1,h_2,...,h_M\}\subseteq\mathbb{R}$ with probability $p_1,p_2,...,p_M$ respectively.
-Without loss of generality we assume that $h_1<h_2<...<h_M$ and that any $h_i$ is an integer multiple of $\epsilon$. throughout the paper, we call an arriving vertex with POW duration $h_i$ a \textit{Type $i$ arrival} and the corresponding POW a \textit{Type $i$ POW}.
-We define $N_i(t_n)$ to be the number of Type i arrivals that arrives at time $t_n$, whose distribution will be provided in equation (\ref{kchoice_distribution_Ni}).
-Note that $\sum_{i}^{M}N_i(t_n)=N$ because at each time we have $N$ arriving vertex.
-Figure \ref{kchoice_demon_graph2} provides a graphical demonstration of the dynamic of the DAG used in this paper.
+We assume that each new arriving vertex independently chooses its duration of POW from the set $\{h_1,h_2,...,h_M\}\subseteq\mathbb{R}$ with probability $p_1,p_2,\ldots,p_M$ respectively.
+Without loss of generality, we assume that $h_1<h_2<\ldots<h_M$, which are not necessarily equidistant, and that any $h_i$ is an integer multiple of $\epsilon$.
+Note that while arriving processes are commonly analyzed with $\epsilon = 1$ where all time variables are normalized by the inter-arrival time, we take $\epsilon \rightarrow 0$ so that we can use fixed $\{h_i\}_{i=1,\ldots,M}$ to represent real-world POW durations (e.g., minutes).
+The alternative approach of fixing $\epsilon = 1$ and letting $\{h_i\}_{i=1,\ldots,M} \rightarrow \infty$ would be less natural for interpreting results in terms of actual time scales.
+This current setting captures scenarios where many blocks arrive rapidly but each requires substantial but bounded computation time.
+Throughout the paper, we call an arriving vertex with POW duration $h_i$ a \textit{$Type\ i$ arrival} and the corresponding POW a \textit{$Type\ i$ POW}.
+We define $N_i(t_n)$ to be the number of {$Type\ i$} arrivals that arrive at time $t_n$, whose distribution will be provided in equation (\ref{kchoice_distribution_Ni}).
+Note that $\sum_{i=1}^{M}N_i(t_n)=N$ because at each time we have $N$ arriving vertices.
+Figure \ref{kchoice_demon_graph2} provides a graphical demonstration of the dynamics of the DAG used in this paper.
+It is worth noting that the assumption of a deterministic arrival process can be generalized to a binomial arrival process, a classical model closely related to Poisson arrivals.
+This can be done by assuming that each arrival is independently discarded with probability $p_0$.
+While this generalization requires minor modifications to the proof, the main arguments remain intact, as will become clearer in Section \ref{k_section_fl}.